The Mole (American TV series) season 2: Mole sabotage

 Assembly Line: Bill was aware of the fact that the combination lock would need to be opened in order to move the car into the greenhouse, so he tried to keep everyone's attention focused on dismantling the car in an attempt to fit it through the narrow opening left by the door.
-He was able to waste considerable time by having the team dismantle unnecessary parts (such as the seats), even though they would not have made the car smaller.
+He wasted considerable time by having the team dismantle unnecessary parts (such as the seats), even though they would not have made the car smaller.
 He even tried to coax the team into removing the engine, which would have undoubtedly doomed the test.
-Unfortunately for Bill, Darwin noticed the lock and Dorothy figured out the combination on her own.
-The last few minutes of the challenge was spent scrambling to put the car back together before pushing it into the greenhouse, an effort that Bill was unable to stall.
-At the same time, Bill had been selected to play the secret Neutralizer game, and targeting Dorothy was his obvious choice.
-The only positive for Bill was that, once again, Dorothy mysteriously figured out a difficult clue in the last minute, which led many players to suspect she had foreknowledge of the answers (and thus thought she was the mole).
+Unfortunately for Bill, Darwin noticed the lock, and Dorothy figured out the combination on her own.
+The last few minutes of the challenge were spent scrambling to put the car back together before pushing it into the greenhouse, an effort that Bill was unable to stall.
+At the same time, he had been selected to play the secret Neutralizer game, and targeting Dorothy was his obvious choice.
+The only positive for Bill was that, again, Dorothy mysteriously figured out a difficult clue in the last minute, which led many players to suspect she had foreknowledge of the answers (and thus thought she was the mole).

 All-Night Ball: With the foreknowledge that the third player to admit to being "the most tired" would have a chance at an exemption, he began lying down and almost missing the ball several times as soon as Heather, the second person to be excused from the game, left.
 When offered the exemption, Bill immediately ended the game by hitting the ball out-of-turn.
 However, it was later discovered that Darwin had much earlier in the night persuaded Dorothy to hit the ball out of turn, and Bribs had hit the ball back-to-back as well, which eased some of the suspicion from Bill.

 Buy & Sell: Although Bill admitted afterwards that it would have been nearly impossible to turn a profit with the bizarre assortment of wares they were forced to sell, he did little to help matters, spending more energy making a spectacle of himself than being a salesman.